 - Junk bonds: Bonds are called junk when there is a high risk of default.
 Because of this higher risk, these bonds attract very high-interest rates.

-Bonds Terminology Explained
+Bonds and Bonds Terminology Explained

 Some terminology on bonds can be rather intimidating to most ordinary people.
 In the next paragraphs, I will deal with some of the most common terms.

 Ask Price: This is the price at which a seller/issuer is willing to sell a bond.
 This applies to other financial instruments too.
 The issuer can choose to make the asking price negotiable or firm.
 If it is negotiable then that means the seller is willing to negotiate on the asking price.
 Whereas if it is firm it means the seller is not willing to negotiate and won’t change the price.